Congress only party in country that elects its president: Ajay Maken | Politics

 There is speculation that Rajasthan Chief Minister Ashok Gehlot is being considered for the post.

-During the meeting, Gehlot said the situation prevailing in the country is not hidden from anyone and claimed that democracy is in danger and the BJP was indulging in politics of polarisation.
+During the meeting, Gehlot said claimed that democracy is in danger and the BJP is indulging in politics of polarisation.

-The BJP is attacking the Congress and its leader Rahul Gandhi for political gains, he said.
+The BJP is attacking the Congress and its leader Rahul Gandhi for political gains, he added.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)